brrt2/ships/README.md

     - Missing the ship - misses are marked on "seen" board.
 One can shoot twice in the same place if it is a miss.
     - Sinking the ship - if all masts of a ship are hit, ship sinks.
 Once the ship has sunk, mark all adjacent fields as "missed", since none of them can have a ship anyway.
     - Sinking last ship, that is, winning.
-    - Nuke - thrice per game player chooses a 3x3 area and "nukes" it, that is, all ships within take damage as if shot.
+    - Nuke - thrice per transcript player chooses a 3x3 area and "nukes" it, that is, all ships within take damage as if shot.
 This is done in addition to normal shot.
 Only 4-mast ship has nukes, so once they are sunk, nukes cannot be used.

 ### Code Quality & Team Setup